The spectral density of dense random networks and the breakdown of the Wigner semicircle law

 \subsection{Regular and Poisson random graphs}

-Although it is well-known that the dense limit of $\rho(\lambda)$ converges to the Wigner law for regular and Poisson random graphs, it is instructive to illustrate our approach for these simple models, characterized by highly peaked degree distributions around the mean value $c$.
+Although it is well-known that the dense limit of $\rho(\lambda)$ converges to the semicircle distribution for regular and Poisson random graphs, it is instructive to illustrate our approach for these simple models, characterized by highly peaked degree distributions around the mean value $c$.
 Substituting the explicit forms of $p_k$ (see table \ref{univ}) in Eqs.~(\ref{car1}) and (\ref{car2}), and using the asymptotic behaviour of Eq.~(\ref{kop}), we obtain

 which promptly leads to the Dirac delta distribution in the complex plane

 The fact that the resolvent statistics of regular and Poisson random graphs are both described by the same characteristic function, Eq.~(\ref{hapq}), already demonstrates that these models exhibit the same universal behaviour for $c \rightarrow \infty$.
 The analytic expression for $\mathcal{W}_{\rm cav}(q)$ allows to determine $\langle G \rangle_{\infty}$ through Eq.~(\ref{cavm}), which fulfils